ClusterHQ/flocker/docs/releasenotes/index.rst

 v1.0.2
 ======

-* On CentOS 7 Flocker logs are no longer written to /var/log/messages since this fills up disk space quickly and the logs are already available via journald.
+* On CentOS 7, Flocker logs are no longer written to /var/log/messages since this filled up disk space too quickly.
+  The logs are still available via journald.
 * The "on-failure" and "always" restart policies for containers have been temporarily disabled due to poor interaction with node reboots for containers with volumes (FLOC-2467).
   See :ref:`restart policy<restart configuration>`.